drdaemos/xc5-docs/en/getting_started/step_4_-_working_with_settings/creating_custom_setting_class.md

 ---

-{% include global.html %}

 # Introduction

-This article describes how developer can create a {% link "complex setting class" HyBu3W3XD %} in X-Cart instead of using predefined ones from the `<X-Cart>/classes/XLite/View/FormField/` folder.
+This article describes how developer can create a {% link "complex setting class" H1Z6SNGSw %} in X-Cart instead of using predefined ones from the `<X-Cart>/classes/XLite/View/FormField/` folder.
 For the sake of example, we will create a new page in admin area where we will display our own select-box with custom values.

 # Table of Contents